John Carpenter Announces That ‘Halloween Kills’ Has Been Delayed Until 2021

 Sound mixing is also underway, and supposedly they have recruited “one of the greatest design teams that can slash, scream and creep their way under your skin.”

-Aside from having time to make Halloween Kills as perfect as possible, they also noted that production had already started on the follow-up film in the reboot trilogy, Halloween Ends, which has also been delayed until October 14, 2022.
+Aside from having time to make Halloween Kills as perfect as possible, they also noted that production had already started on the follow-up film in the reboot trilogy, Halloween Ends, which has also been delayed until October 14, 2022, according to IndieWire.

 Alongside his text post, Carpenter shared a brief teaser clip from the film.
 The 30-second snippet showed a few locations from the upcoming slasher flick along with a new scene featuring Laurie alongside her daughter Karen Nelson (Judy Greer) and granddaughter Allyson (Andi Matichak).